deanhiller/webpieces/README.md

  * embeddablehttpproxy - build on http-frontend and http client

 TODO:
+* Test out template compression with very large template.  unit test!!!!! and uncompress on receive and verify!!
+* compression is about streaming it through the gzip outputstream.  now need to decide how/when to cache files on filesystem and compress them all on startup and use timestamp as caching mechanism so new files modify cache and finally extension type list as well file!!!!
+*
 * fix this...ERROR 2016-08-30 18:41:58,568 [-] [httpFrontEnd7]: This webserver has not thought about supporting header=Cache-Control quite yet.  value=max-age=0 Please let us know and we can quickly add support
 * compression should be done by file extension type html, yes, txt, yes, jpg no, etc. and we should whitelist compressed files...enable once we get compression working again
 * SSL